New limit theorems related to free multiplicative convolution: Introduction

-In Section $2$, we shall gather the tools for free and boolean probabilty.
-Especially, we recall $\mathcal{R}$, $S$ and $\Sigma$--transforms and infinite divisibility.
-In Section $3$, we shall prove the Taylor type expansions for $S$ and $\Sigma$--transforms and some limit theorems.
-Finally, in Section $4$, we discuss the limit distributions with focusing on infinite divisibility and moments.
+This paper is organized as follows.
+In Section $2$, we shall gather the tools for free and boolean probability.
+Especially, we recall $\mathcal{R}$, $S$, and $\Sigma$--transforms and infinite divisibility in free probability theory.
+In Section $3$, we shall give the Taylor type expansions for $S$ and $\Sigma$--transforms and prove our limit theorems.
+Finally, in Section $4$, we shall discuss the limit distributions with focusing on infinite divisibility and moments.